 Gluten is the binding agent in regular flour that holds your baked goods together.
 Gluten free flours do not, obviously, contain gluten so they are prone to being crumbly and dry if you don’t add some sort of binding agent.

 Most gluten free products have either xanthan gum or guar gum to accomplish this.
 I’ve used both, and have found that while xanthan gum is a little (not a lot) more expensive than guar gum, it seems to do a better job while using less in your recipes.
-Adding a binder isn’t optional for most gluten free recipes.

-Some people are sensitive to xanthan and/or guar gum and use different binding agents such as psyllium husk or ground flax.
-Other natural binders are eggs and bananas.
 If your finished product has a gummy texture, you have added too much of a binding agent to your recipe.
 I’ve noticed that in recipes that include a lot of eggs, I need less xanthan gum.

-There is a sliding scale for the amount of xanthan you need: 1/4 tsp per cup of gf flour for cookies, 1/2 tsp for cakes/muffins/quick breads, 1 tsp for yeast products (bread, pizza dough, etc.) This ties back to the idea that there is no ONE gluten free flour that will work well with all kinds of recipes.
+This illustrates the idea that there is no ONE gluten free flour that will work well with all kinds of recipes.

 And Cup4Cup makes the most delightfully fluffy biscuits.